caarlos0-graveyard/twatcher/README.md

 ### As an OSX daemon

-If you want it to run all the time - which makes sense, by the way, you can use the OS X Daemon feature:
+If you want it to run all the time - which makes sense, you can use add it as an OSX Daemon:

 ```console
 $ cp twatcher.plist{.example,}